chriskempson/base16-vim/README.md

     let base16colorspace=256  " Access colors present in 256 colorspace

-This will cause vim to access the colours in the modified 256 colorpsace.
+This will cause vim to access the colours in the modified 256 colorspace.
 Please **do not** enable this simply because you have a 256 color terminal as this will cause colors to be displayed incorrectly.

 ## Troubleshooting
 There is a script to help troubleshoot colour issues caled `colourtest` available in the [Base16 Shell](https://github.com/chriskempson/base16-shell) repository.